xzpeter/linux/Documentation/admin-guide/mm/hugetlbpage.rst

 not hugepage aligned.
 For example, munmap(2) will fail if memory is backed by a hugetlb page and the length is smaller than the hugepage size.

+It is possible for users to map HugeTLB pages at a higher granularity than normal using HugeTLB high-granularity mapping (HGM).
+For example, when using 1G pages on x86, a user could map that page with 4K PTEs, 2M PMDs, a combination of the two.
+See Documentation/admin-guide/mm/userfaultfd.rst.

 Examples
 ========